jshmnrd/jshmnrd.ca/content/about/siteinfo.md

         <td width="25%"><a class="copy-btn" href="#theme">Jump to section ↓</a></td>
     </tr>
 </table>

+## Analytics
+For analytics, I use [Cabin](https://withcabin.com/), a privacy-focused alternative to Google Analytics.

+For more info on how Cabin collects analytics, please visit [Cabin's privacy page](https://withcabin.com/privacy/jshmnrd.ca).

 ## Site Hosting
 To host my site I use GitHub pages.
 It's completely free, so long as you don't mind ALL the code for your website being available to literally anyone.
 As a believer in FOSS I don't mind at all, besides I have nothing to hide!